docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 === "Load-Balancer + Public IP"

+    **General**

+    !!! info

         This approach only works when:

-    - You can dedicate a publicly routable IP address to the DMS configured `Service` (_e.g. with a load balancer like [MetalLB][metallb-web]_).
+        1. You can dedicate a **publicly routable IP** address to the DMS configured `Service` (_e.g. with a load balancer like [MetalLB][metallb-web]_).
-    - That IP is required to be dedicated to allow your mail server to have matching `A` and `PTR` records (_which other mail servers will use to verify trust when they receive mail sent from your DMS instance_).
+        2. The publicly routable IP is required to be dedicated to allow your mail server to have matching `A` and `PTR` records (_which other mail servers will use to verify trust when they receive mail sent from your DMS instance_).

-    This approach has the advantage of being relatively simple.
-The disadvantage is that you require a dedicated IPv4 address, and you are limited to the node with this IP address.
+    In this setup, you configure a load balancer to give the DMS configured `Service` a dedicated, publicly routable IP address.

+    **Example**

+    The setup differs depending on the load balancer you use; we provide an example for [MetalLb][metallb-web]:

+    ```yaml
+    ---
+    apiVersion: v1
+    kind: Service

+    metadata:
+      name: mailserver
+      labels:
+        app: mailserver
+      annotations:
+        metallb.universe.tf/address-pool: mailserver

+    # ...

+    ---
+    apiVersion: metallb.io/v1beta1
+    kind: IPAddressPool

+    metadata:
+      name: mail
+      namespace: metallb-system

+    spec:
+      addresses: [ <YOUR PUBLIC, DEDICATED IP IN CIDR NOTATION> ]
+      autoAssign: true

+    ---
+    apiVersion: metallb.io/v1beta1
+    kind: L2Advertisement

+    metadata:
+      name: mail
+      namespace: metallb-system

+    spec:
+      ipAddressPools: [ mailserver ]
+    ```

+    **Advantages / Disadvantages**

+    - :+1: simple
+    - :-1: requires a dedicated, publicly routable IP address
+    - :-1: limited to the node with the dedicated IP address
+    - :point_right: requires the setup of a load balancer

 === "External-IP Service"

-    Another simple way is to expose DMS as a `Service` with [external IPs][Kubernetes-network-external-ip].
-This approach is very similar to the previous approach (Load Balancer + Public IP).
-Here, an external IP is given to the service directly by you.
-With the previous approach, you tell your load-balancer to do this for you.
+    **General**

+    !!! info

+        This approach only works when:

+        1. You can dedicate a **publicly routable IP** address to the DMS configured `Service`.
+        2. The publicly routable IP is required to be dedicated to allow your mail server to have matching `A` and `PTR` records (_which other mail servers will use to verify trust when they receive mail sent from your DMS instance_).

+    In this setup, you set up the DMS configured `Service` manually with an "[external IP][Kubernetes-network-external-ip]", providing the dedicated, publicly routable IP address yourself.

+    This approach is very similar to the approach that uses a load balancer and a public IP address.

+    **Example**

     ```yaml
     ---